Michael Huval: Personal life

 He and his family are active in the St. Joseph Catholic Church in Parks in St. Martin Parish.
 He is also a member of the Knights of Columbus Catholic men's organization.
-Huval and his wife, the Vickie (née Collette), reside in the Grand Bois community of St. Martin Parish, Louisiana.
+Huval and his wife, Monica (née Mayeux), reside in the City of Breaux Bridge of St. Martin Parish, Louisiana.
 He is the father of one grown daughter, Brooke Lynn Huval.

+Huval speaks French, and in December 2022, spoke with the French president Emmanuel Macron during the latter's visit to Louisiana.